-Planning is now underway for our 2019 trip.
 The students will depart from Perth to Sydney on Thursday, 25 July and return from Canberra on Friday, 2 August 2019.
 On arrival in Sydney, the children will travel by coach during their time in New South Wales and the ACT.

 The Sydney/Canberra Trip is a valuable learning experience in many ways, not just for its educational benefits, but also for the relationships that students build and the sense of community that they develop.

 The Sydney/Canberra trip directly supports the Year 6 curriculum, most notably in the areas of History, Civics and Citizenship, Science, Design and Technology.

 A major curriculum focus in Year 6 is Federation and the system of government adopted at that time, followed by the movement in the 20th century to Australia becoming the multi-cultural nation it is today.
 The major events of the 20th century, such as the World Wars are considered in the context of immigration and the changing role of the indigenous peoples of Australia during this period.
 This curriculum is supported by visits to Parliament House, the Australian Museum of Democracy, the National Archives, the National Capital Exhibition, the Australian War Memorial and the replica gold mining village, The Goldrush Colony in Mogo.

 Students have the opportunity to learn from and about the local South Coast Koori culture with fascinating presentations with experienced local Koori advisers.
 In teams they will have the chance to design and build an authentic gunya and one of the evenings will be spent listening to dreamtime stories.